 preparing and eating meals

-dealing with incontinence; helping the person get to the toilet and cleaning them up if they have an accident
+dealing with incontinence; helping the person get to the toilet and cleaning them if they have an accident

 help with late day confusion or sundowning; the sense of fear or of being in the wrong place that some people with dementia experience at dusk